Astronomy, Bachelor of Science

 - clearly communicate and defend their work in verbal, written, and visual formats to scientific and non-scientific audiences

-- Select one from the following options (4 units):
+- Select one of the following capstone options:

 Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.